Mustafa Jamal

-Mustafa Jamal (মুস্তাফা জামাল) is a politician and the former Member of Parliament of Narsingdi-1.
+Mustafa Jamal (মুস্তাফা জামাল) is a politician in Bangladesh and a former member of parliament for Narsingdi-1.

 Career

-Jamal was elected to parliament from Narsingdi-1 as a Combined opposition candidate in 1988.
+Jamal was elected to parliament from Narsingdi-1 as a combined opposition candidate in 1988.
 He contested the 5th parliamentary election as a candidate of Jatiya Party and lost to Shamsuddin Ahmed Ishaq of the Bangladesh Nationalist Party.